 Well, nothing but myself apparently.

 Honestly, even the most motivated and self-proclaimed self-starters, like myself, hit speed bumps and just feel like sliding down into potholes and staying down for a while.
 Just a little while longer.

 And as much as I know that this is just a feeling (whether warranted or not) and this too shall pass, I cannot simply ignore it if it persists beyond a few days.
 I need to get proactive and go on the offensive to figure out not only how I can get moving again, but why I really feel this way.

 I know, that even if I manage to find my motivation to get started, without a proper self-analysis as to why I feel this way in the first place, I will just wake up feeling the same again tomorrow, and the day after that… and the (you get it).

-Don’t Feel Like Working
+I Just Don’t Feel Like Working

-Just like anyone I get worked up and wound up so tight about way too many things that I honestly just need to take a time out, from my thoughts, my worries, my dreams, this stress, and even myself.
+Just like anyone I get worked up and wound up so tight about way too many things that I honestly just need to take a timeout, from my thoughts, my worries, my dreams, this stress, and even myself.
 I’ll just sit in this corner for a bit.

 So much to do so little time.